About Us

 Jean is passionate about education and helping build the next generation of nurses.

-Marie Gilbert is the Director of the Central California Center for Excellence in Nursing.
-She has worked in healthcare for 30 years and has extensive experience in both the clinical and academic environments.
+Dr. Gilbert is the Director of the Central California Center for Excellence in Nursing (CCCEN) at California State University, Fresno.
+With over 35 years of experience in healthcare, she has a rich background in both clinical practice and academia.

 Brian Hanlon, Simulation Center Specialist, has over 7 years experience in Healthcare Simulation.
 With a background in videography, Brian brings a creative approach to the day-to-day operations of the Highland Hospital of Oakland’s Simulation Center.
 Brian enjoys the challenge of bringing a trauma scenario to life through the use of moulage (or special effects make-up).